-7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
+Financing facilities Note: the term "facility" includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
-Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

-7.1 Loan facilities - -

-7.2 Credit standby arrangements - -

-7.3 Other (please specify) - -

-7.4 Total financing facilities - -

-7.5 Unused financing facilities available at qu larter end -

-7.6 Include in the box below a description of eac rate, maturity date and whether it is secured

-er, interest incing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well.
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 Loan facilities - - Credit standby arrangements - - Other (please specify) - - Total financing facilities - - Unused financing facilities available at qu arter end - 7.6 Include in the box below a description of each facility above, including the lender, interate, maturity date and whether it is secured or unsecured.
+If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well. tional financing Note: the term "facility' includes all forms of financing arrangements available to the entity.
+Add notes as necessary for an understanding of the sources of finance available to the entity.
+Loan facilities Credit standby arrangements Other (please specify) Total financing facilities Unused financing facilities available at qualinclude in the box below a description of each rate, maturity date and whether it is secured facilities have been entered into or are proposed.
+Note: the term "facility' includes all forms of financing arrangements available to the entity.
+Add notes as necessary for an understanding of the sources of finance available to the entity.
+Loan facilities - Credit standby arrangements - Other (please specify) - Total financing facilities available at quarter end Include in the box below a description of each facility above, including rate, maturity date and whether it is secured or unsecured.
+If any addifacilities have been entered into or are proposed to be entered into af

-8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (item 1.8) (2,393) 8.2 Payments for exploration & evaluation classified as investing activities (item 2.1(d)) - 8.3 Total relevant outgoings (item 8.1 + item 8.2) (2,393) 8.4 Cash and cash equivalents at quarter end (item 4.6) 32,852 8.5 Unused finance facilities available at quarter end (item 7.5) - 8.6 Total available funding (item 8.4 + item 8.5) 32,852 8.7 Estimated quarters of funding available (item 8.6 divided by item 8.3) 14

-Note: if the entity has reported positive relevant outgoings (i.e. a net cash inflow) in item 8.3, answer item 8.7 as "N/A".
-Otherwise a figure for the estimated quarters of funding available must be included in item 8.7.
+8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (item 1.8) (2,393) 8.2 Payments for exploration & evaluation classified as investing activities (item 2.1(d)) - 8.3 Total relevant outgoings (item 8.1 + item 8.2) (2,393) 8.4 Cash and cash equivalents at quarter end (item 4.6) 32,852 8.5 Unused finance facilities available at quarter end (item 7.5) - 8.6 Total available funding (item 8.4 + item 8.5) 32,852 8.7 Estimated quarters of funding available (item 8.6 divided by item 8.3) 14 Note: if the entity has reported positive relevant outgoings (i.e. a net cash infloritem 8.7 as "N/A".
+Otherwise a figure for the estimated quarters of funding available. ,

-- 8.8 If item 8.7 is less than 2 quarters, please provide answers to the following questions: - 8.8.1 Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not?
+8.8 If item 8.7 is less than 2 quarters, please provide answers to the following questions:

+8.8.1 Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not?